Last updated: 22 July 2021

 Is the residence doing everything it can to protect my health and wellbeing?

 Our commitment to your welfare doesn’t stop there.
-The facilities team in your residence will continue to fix emergency issues as they appear, and we will be testing our fire safety systems as normal, in order to maintain the highest possible standards of living and protection.
+The facilities team in your residence will continue to fix any issues as they appear, and we will be testing our fire safety systems as normal, in order to maintain the highest possible standards of living and protection.

 What should I do if I feel unwell?